omasew/omasew.github.io/README.md

-## Welcome to the OMASE (Optimization, Modeling, Analysis and Space Exploration) Workshop page!!
+# Welcome to the OMASE (Optimization, Modeling, Analysis and Space Exploration) Workshop page!!

-You can use the [editor on GitHub](https://github.com/omasew/omasew.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Purpose and Scope of OMASE